elixered/dummy-portfolio/README.md

 # portfolio

-This is my personal project which focues on building my portfolio while i learn web devlopment.
+This is my personal project which focues on building a dummy portfolio website while i learn web devlopment.
 I'm so excited about this.